Dr Melissa Carr

 - mcarr at bournemouth dot ac dot uk

-- Executive Business Centre EB501, Bournemouth University, 89 Holdenhurst Road, Bournemouth, BH8 8EB
+- Executive Business Centre EB401, Bournemouth University, 89 Holdenhurst Road, Bournemouth, BH8 8EB

 Melissa joined Bournemouth University in April 2014 and has had a career which spanned consultancy, education and executive education provision.
-Melissa has over 15 years’ experience working with individual and organisational development.
-She started her working life as lecturer in higher education where she gained an interest in people’s wider learning experiences.
-From there, Melissa completed her MSc and chartership in Occupational Psychology.
-She did this whilst working in consultancy where she was involved with a large number of clients from both the private and public sector.
+Previously, Melissa worked in consultancy at a firm of occupational psychologists, where she was involved with a large number of clients from both the private and public sector.
 This mainly involved running assessment and development centres and organisational development projects.
 It was here that she gained an interest in the way organisations identify, select, develop and retain talented individuals.
 While working in consultancy, Melissa gained her Chartered Occupational Psychologist status.

-After working in consultancy, Melissa joined Ashridge Business School where she spent seven years as a client and programme director.
-This involved responsibility for two large open programmes in the field of management and leadership, and working on a range of tailored executive education programmes...
-She also contributed on the Ashridge MBA in the area of Leadership and Organisational Behaviour.
-Melissa has been fortunate to work internationally with a range of large multi-nationals from sectors such as professional services, media, transport and the public sector.
+From consultancy, Melissa joined Ashridge Hult Business School where she spent seven years as a client and programme director.
+This involved responsibility for two large open programmes in the field of management and leadership, and working on a range of tailored executive education programmes.
+She also contributed on the Ashridge MBA in the area of Leadership and Organisational Behaviour...
+Melissa has been fortunate to work internationally with a range of large multi-national organisations across sectors such as professional services, media, transport and the public sector.

-As a Chartered Occupational Psychologist, Melissa is member of the British Psychological Society.
-She holds Level A & B certificates and has extensive experience of using a range of psychometrics such as the MBTI®, FIRO-B® and CPI® with both individuals and teams.
+As a Chartered Occupational Psychologist, Melissa is a fellow of the British Psychological Society.
+She has extensive experience of using a range of psychometrics such as the MBTI®, FIRO-B® and CPI® with both individuals and teams.
 While at Ashridge, Melissa has conducted research and published articles on the difference and diversity of personality types within organisations.
-She is also currently completing a PhD considering how women construct femininities through their intra-gender relationships at workmore

 - Reitz, M., Carr, M. and Blass, E., 2007.
 Developing Leaders - Innovative Approaches for Local Government.
 The International Journal of Leadership in Public Services, 3 (4), 56-65.